ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 2: IO utilization in percent 15 minute average metric metadata" caption-side="top"}

-#### Messages for RabbitMQ IO utilization in percent 30 minute average
+#### Messages for RabbitMQ IO utilization in percent 30-minute average
 {: #ibm_messages_for_rabbitmq_disk_io_utilization_percent_average_30m}

 How much disk I/O has been used over 30 minutes as a percentage of total disk I/O available